ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/presenters/gin-bindings.md

 [Google GIN](http://code.google.com/p/google-gin/)

 ## Binding MVP
-GWTP needs a boostrapping process to link a Presenter class to it's View and View implementation class.
-The way of doing this is by creating a GIN module and do the setup the binding of classes and interfaces in there.
+GWTP needs a boostrapping process to link a Presenter class to its View and View implementation classes.
+The way of doing this is by creating a GIN module and put the bindings in there.

 Here's an example of a basic module: